learn-co-curriculum/ruby-oo-complex-objects-school-domain/README.md

 ### Part 1.

-create a class, School, in the `lib` directory that can be initialized with a name.
+Create a class, School, in the `lib` directory that can be initialized with a name.
 The School class would be referred to as a "model" in the domain model context.
 ```ruby
 school = School.new("Bayside High School")
 ```